 SMPS and Class-D amplifiers operate at line- and high DC potentials of up to 340VDC.
 Combined with the large stored charge, a discharge can kill or severly harm you even when not plugged in!
 Before you attempt to imitate anything written in this article, please reflect on your abilites!

 Now let’s take a look at the design first.
 The presence of large ferrites with the typical tape-wrapped look on the PCB makes the supply a switched-mode PSU.
 However, there is no amp stage immediately visible.
-That is, until we look at the two odd transistors which are mounted against the backplane right in between the preamp and main PCB.
-The markings make them out to be IRFB4227, which are real workhorse FET in terms of high current switching.
-Minor cooling through the backplane and a highly integrated driver stage (SMD on the bottom layer) make this a digital Class-D amplifier stage, which operates highly efficient.
+That is, until we look at the two odd transistors, which are mounted against the backplane right in between the preamp and main PCB.
+The markings make them out to be a pair of IRFB4227, which are real workhorse FETs in terms of high current switching.
+Minor cooling through the backplane and a highly integrated driver stage (SMD on the bottom layer) make this a digital Class-D amplifier stage, which operates very efficiently.
 The large wire-wrapped toroid to the left of Fig. 1 is part of the output filter which removes residual high-frequency ripple of the pulse-width modulation used for driving the output stage.
 All in all, a rather modern design, although it looks a bit cheap with the irregular assortment of parts and lots of glue poured all over the place.
 You can find some more background info on this particular module in a very helpful (german) forum thread:

 Basically, people there are discussing regular failure of these amp modules, as well as remedies for the various causes.
 The whole module was seemingly designed by Monacor, named SAM-300D, but has either been tuned or over-specced somewhat to make 600W on the paper.
 Most of these modules seem to fail due to shot-through secondary rectifiers in the primary supply, which then kills the gate driver and FETs in consequence and indicates that the power figure is rather optimistic.
 This failure is rather easy to fix, but made difficult by the fact that both SMPS driver ICs have been scraped clear of markings at the factory.
 Not a very nice move, but every now and then somebody forgets to grind.
 The guys from the forum have identified such cases, making out the two unknown ICs.